Frances Rings: Early life and education

 Growing up in Port Augusta during her early childhood, Rings had voiced an interest in dance, but her family was unable to afford to pay for ballet lessons.
 She continued to show her passion for dance as she created a theatre in her backyard out of water tanks, which she turned into a cubby house and decorated with curtains, as well as dressing up her siblings in costumes which she made out of bits of materials that were available to her.
 She would often stage mini productions with her siblings in her makeshift theatre.

-At the age of 16, Rings was living in Ipswich, Queensland where she attended a boarding school.
+At the age of 16, Rings was living in Ipswich, Queensland, where she attended a boarding school.
 In year 11, when pursuing her Higher School Certificate, dance was offered as a HSC course.
 Rings decided to sign up for HSC dance as one of her electives.
-She mentioned that she had an encouraging dance teacher who pushed her to do her best.
+She said that she had an encouraging dance teacher who pushed her to do her best.

 When Rings was 17, her speech and drama teacher at school told her about the National Aboriginal and Islander Skills Development Association (NAISDA) in Sydney, where Indigenous students are given the opportunity to learn about dance and culture.
 Her teacher encouraged her to apply to NAISDA.
 After completing Year 12, Rings left Ipswich to attend NAISDA in Sydney.